History of Adoption and Fostering in Canada

 Introduction

 In the time before contact with European settlers and in the early colonial period, care for orphans and destitute and abandoned children in Canada was performed by kin and neighbors.
-During the 18th and 19th centuries, local charitable endowments managed by religious orders, secular charities, or women’s organizations created institutional spaces in the form of workhouses, orphanages, and industrial schools for dependent children.
+During the eighteenth and nineteenth centuries, local charitable endowments managed by religious orders, secular charities, or women’s organizations created institutional spaces in the form of workhouses, orphanages, and industrial schools for dependent children.
 Formal adoptions were rare—rather, apprenticeships, farm placements, and domestic service positions were secured for the young inmates.
-The late 19th century saw middle-class reformers promote a more nurturing environment for children, which resulted in a number of social reforms directed at improving their health, welfare, and education.
+The late nineteenth century saw middle-class reformers promote a more nurturing environment for children, which resulted in a number of social reforms directed at improving their health, welfare, and education.
 As part of these reforms, the state took responsibility for child protection.
-Across Canada, provinces created laws establishing child welfare agencies, which were granted authority to care for dependent children and remove any child from negligent parents, making them temporary or permanent wards of the state.
+Across Canada, provinces created laws establishing child welfare agencies, which were granted authority to care for dependent children and remove any child from parents deemed negligent, making them temporary or permanent wards of the state.
 The agencies were managed by a new profession, social workers, who sought homes for their wards in orphanages or foster families.
-Non-kin adoptions, arranged by public agencies and private channels, grew more common in the early 20th century.
-The main adoption candidates were healthy infants born to unwed mothers, who were matched with adoptive parents perceived to have similar appearance, religion, intellect, ethnicity, and class.
-By the 1970s, as stigmas against illegitimacy lessened and more economic opportunities were open to single mothers, the number of newborns available for adoption declined.
-By the postwar period, rigidity over matching had relaxed enough to allow transracial adoptions, a decision influenced by more-progressive ideas about race relations and the desire to find all children a home.
-Concurrently, there was an increased interest from Canadians wishing to adopt internationally.
-The practices of transracial and transnational adoption were met with praise for their inclusivity, but also controversy due to their assimilationist nature, particularly with regard to indigenous children raised in nonindigenous families.
-In the 1980s and 1990s the secrecy surrounding adoption declined when the provinces introduced open adoptions and began to offer search and counseling to facilitate reunions.
-In the early 21st century, adoptions by same-sex couples were legalized in every province and territory.
-Despite reforms making adoption more open and inclusive, the number of permanent wards across Canada, a disproportionate number of whom are indigenous or have special needs, far exceeds available adoptive parents.
+Nonkin adoptions, arranged by public agencies and private channels, grew more common in the early twentieth century.
+Motivations to adopt included infertility as well as altruism.
+Until the late twentieth century, the management of adoptions reflected patriarchal social norms and the interests of the majority white culture.
+Thus, the preferred adoptive parents were heterosexual white married couples matched with healthy white infants with a similar appearance, religion, intellect, ethnicity, and economic class.
+Due to social stigma and the lack of financial support for single mothers, the main pool of infants available for adoption from the 1920s to the 1970s were those born to unwed mothers, who were often coerced to surrender their children.
+As prejudice against illegitimacy lessened, social welfare programs grew and birth control and abortion were decriminalized, resulting in fewer newborns placed for adoption.
+Yet demand for adoption remained strong; therefore, new candidates for adoption were considered, including older children and children with disabilities or health challenges.
+By the postwar period, rigidity over matching had relaxed enough to encourage transracial adoptions.
+Concurrently, there was an interest from Canadians wishing to adopt internationally.
+The practices of transracial and transnational adoption were met with praise for their inclusivity, but also controversy due to their assimilationist nature, particularly with regard to Indigenous children raised in non-Indigenous families.
+In the 1980s and 1990s, the secrecy surrounding adoption dissipated when the provinces gave adoptees who had reached adulthood and birth parents access to their records, introduced open adoptions, and began to offer search and counseling to facilitate reunions.
+In the early twenty-first century, adoptions by same-sex couples were legalized in every province and territory.
+Despite reforms making adoption more open and inclusive, the number of permanent wards across Canada, a disproportionate number of whom are Indigenous or have high-needs youth, far exceeds available adoptive parents.
+The youth who spend long periods in the child welfare system or age out of state care are a highly vulnerable population, more likely to experience maltreatment, mental illness, academic struggles, and behavioral challenges than children not in care.

 General Overviews

 Collected here are foundational texts on the history of child welfare in Canada, recommended as starting points for researchers wishing to understand the origins, evolution, and meaning of fostering and adoption.
 Beginning in the early 1980s, understanding who claimed responsibility for orphaned and underprivileged children’s well-being, how their care was managed, and the experiences of dependent children became critical questions asked by historians working in the new field of social history.
-Written by pioneers in the child welfare history of English Canada, Rooke and Schnell 1983 was the first work to focus on the secular and religious associations involved in 19th century child rescue work and Canada’s transition to state intervention in the early 20th century.
+Written by pioneers in the child welfare history of English Canada, Rooke and Schnell 1983 was the first work to focus on the secular and religious associations involved in nineteenth century child rescue work and Canada’s transition to state intervention in the early twentieth century.
 It was not until Joyal 2000 that an edited collection provided the parallel yet distinct history of child welfare in Quebec.
-Strong-Boag 2006 and Strong-Boag 2011 enhanced this field with studies of the kin-based and state rationales behind different forms of adoption and fostering for indigenous, Euro-Canadian-born, and immigrant children.
+Strong-Boag 2006 and Strong-Boag 2011 enhanced this field with studies of the kin-based and state rationales behind different forms of adoption and fostering for Indigenous, Euro-Canadian-born, and immigrant children.
 A subset of the field has always been written by practitioners looking to the past to confront modern challenges and propose reforms.
-Hepworth 1980, Bracco 1997, and Covell and Howe 2007—written by a social worker, a legal scholar, and child rights advocates, respectively—imbue historical studies of adoption and fostering with interdisciplinary knowledge and frontline experiences.
+Hepworth 1980; Bracco 1997; Swift and Callahan 2006; Covell and Howe 2007; and Oswald, et al. 2010 imbue historical studies of adoption and fostering with interdisciplinary knowledge and frontline experiences.
 Similarly, Kendrick 1990, an investigation of Canada’s flawed foster care system, is inspired by the author’s own past as a child in state care.
 Although the history of child welfare is largely about children, their perspectives are often absent, silenced by researchers’ reliance on archival records produced and collected by adults.
 Gleason, et al. 2010 redresses this by putting children’s experiences first in its deconstruction of the risk factors associated with child protection.
 Underpinning all these pieces is a sharp critique of Canada’s failure to improve child welfare by addressing wider systematic inequities that create poverty and contribute to the breakdowns of families.

 Bracco, Katrysha.
 “Patriarchy and the Law of Adoption: Beneath the Best Interests of the Child.”
 Alberta Law Review 35.4 (1997): 1035–1056.